phonopy/phonopy/doc/install.rst

 ``conda create -n <venvname>`` as written above.
 The installation of necessary libraries is done as follows::

    % conda install -c conda-forge numpy scipy h5py pyyaml matplotlib-base spglib

-On macOS, libblas with mkl may have numerical problem.
-When the test fails, you can try to install an openblas version by
+A libblas library installed can be chosen among ``[openblas, mkl, blis, netlib]``.
+If specific one is expected, it is installed by (e.g. ``openblas``)

 ::